openshift-labs/learn-katacoda/intro-openshift/training-tutorial-1/02-deploying-an-existing-container-image.md

 In the above output, you can see that you have a *Service* named `parksmap-py` with an IP/Port combination of 172.30.17.45/8080TCP.
-Your IP address may be different, as each *Service* receives a unique IP address upon creation. *Service* IPs are eternal and never change for the life of the *Service*.
+Your IP address may be different, as each *Service* receives a unique IP address upon creation. *Service* IPs are fixed and never change for the life of the *Service*.

 In the web console, service information is available by clicking _Applications_ in the left hand side navigation bar and then clicking _Services_.